whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 What secret has been kept from billions of people across every continent going back centuries or even millennia?

-The most widespread and ancient secret is this: you, and everybody else in the whole world, could potentially live in nations that maintain a respectful way of life among all the people, and between the people and the Earth.
+The most widespread and ancient secret is this: you, and everybody else in the whole world, could potentially live in nations that maintain a respectful way of life among the people, and between the people and the Earth.
 Many nations around the world, now and in the recent past, show that this is not just possible, but the normal and healthy way for humans to live.

 Why has this been such an epic, widely-kept secret?
 Of course: Ruling classes have done their best -- around the world and throughout history -- to prevent people from learning that free societies exist, so that their conquered subjects will not know what freedom is like, or won't believe in freedom at all.